awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/search-engine-optimization.md

 ## Keywords<a name="keywords"></a>

-During the product listing process, you can submit up to three keywords \(single words or phrases\) to help customers discover your product through site searches\.
+During the product creation process, you can submit up to three keywords \(single words or phrases\) to help customers discover your product through site searches\.
 The keywords text box can contain up to 250 characters\.
 Use the following tips to create search keywords:
 + Use terms that are relevant so that customers can easily find your products\.
 + Choose keywords from your customers' vocabulary—that is, words and phrases that they're likely to use when thinking about your type of product\.
 + Create keywords based on specific features in your product\.